We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - whether a person’s employer has an exemption so that its health insurance does not need to cover the cost of birth control, such as for religious reasons

-- access to family planning clinics and public health offices that provide free or low-cost options
+- access to family planning clinics and public health offices providing free or low cost options

-- whether it protects against sexually transmitted infections (STIs)
+- whether the method protects against sexually transmitted infections (STIs)

 - any ongoing health conditions or health-related factors that may be relevant

-A healthcare professional can discuss the options and help a person choose.
+A healthcare professional can discuss a person’s options and help them choose an appropriate birth control method.

-Under the Affordable Care Act, health insurance plans in the U.S. are required to cover the costs of birth control methods that the Food and Drug Administration (FDA) has approved, as well as birth control counseling and education.
+Under the Affordable Care Act, U.S. health insurance plans must cover the costs of FDA-approved birth control methods, alongside birth control counseling and education.